PowerShell/Modules/Modules/Microsoft.PowerShell.SecretsManagement/Docs/DesignDoc.md

 Remove-Secret
 ```

 `Add-Secret` Adds a secret to a specified vault.

 `Get-Secret` returns a single secret from a given name.
+A SecureString secret will be returned as plain text if the `-AsPlainText` parameter switch is used.

 `Get-SecretInfo` returns information about each secret stored in all registered vaults, including the built-in local vault.
 This does not return the actual secret, which can only be obtained via the `Get-Secret` cmdlet.
 Information returned is `Name, TypeName, VaultName`.

 `Remove-Secret` removes a secret by name from a given vault.

 ## Security